abhishek6309/auto_recon/README.md

 Bash Script For Reconnaissance

-# Automating Recon In Bug Bounty To Save Your Precious Time
+# Automating Recon In Bug Bounty To Save Your Precious Time.

 (Bash script in Master Branch)